asperavl/Live-Stream-Health-Monitor-Node.js/README.md

 - Understanding of live-stream operational behavior
 - Strong relevance for Live Ops or Media Engineering roles

-Pairs with **Project 1: RTMP → HLS Pipeline** for a complete live-stream ecosystem.
+Pairs with **RTMP → HLS Pipeline** for a complete live-stream ecosystem.

 ---